MakeSchool-Tutorials/Swift-Enums/P0-Enums-Structs-Classes/content.md

 We can also use enums to build state machines.
 Enums are guaranteed to only store one of their possible values at any point in time, this guarantee can be used to write more predictable code.

-The possibilites don't end here, I'm very excited to see how enums will be used to write better Swift code.
+The possibilities don't end here, I'm very excited to see how enums will be used to write better Swift code.

 If you want to learn more about Swift and ship your own original iPhone App or iPhone Game you should attend our [Summer Academy](https://makeschool.com/apply?referrer=54750)!